 Gun Gum Paste can be applied simply with either your fingers (be sure to wear protective gloves) or a spatula, and dries hard either overnight or more quickly if you run the engine to heat the exhaust — creating an effective airtight seal that lasts.

-If you’re thinking of using Holts Gun Gum for the first time to repair your exhaust, here are a few essential tips to guarantee great results:
+If you’re thinking of using Holts Gun Gum for the first time to repair your car exhaust repairs, here are a few essential tips to guarantee great results:

 - Make sure you clean the area first: Removing dirt, loose debris and rust from the area directly around the crack or hole is essential to make sure the seal is airtight.
 If you don’t clean the area first, the product may not stick to the surface as it should.